formio/help.form.io/_paragraphs/embedding/angular/formio-delete.md

 slug: formio-delete
 weight: 40
 ---
 This directive will show a delete confirmation dialogue and will, on confirmation, delete a form or submission.
-This directive triggers the <code>cancel</code> or a <code>delete</code> events depending on user input.
+This directive triggers the `cancel` or a `delete` events depending on user input.

 ```html
 <formio-delete src="[formName]/submission/[submission_id]"></formio-delete>